 If you plan on doing any type of body work on cars where bare metal will be exposed, you may want to go with an electric garage heater as opposed to a heater that burns propane or natural gas.
 Burning any type of fuel can create moisture in the air which may cause problems when doing body work on cars.
 With electric heaters, you don’t have to worry about producing moisture since these types of heaters use an electric coil as opposed to a burner.

 Portable electric garage heaters also require very little maintenance.
 And while electric heaters used to be expensive, newer models on the market are competitively priced.
 A higher efficiency rating, contrasted against the extreme cost of natural gas, has made electric heating far more popular than the alternative.

-Electric garage heaters have a number of benefits, such as automatic shut off.
+Electric garage heaters have a number of benefits which cold make them a good choice as the best heaters for a garage, such as automatic shut off.
 Most electrical heater units will also automatically turn off if the unit has tilted off its base and/or fallen over.
 This safety measure prevents hazards and fires – which is critical feature if you’re using flammables or have pets or children nearby.